shepmaster/shepmaster.github.com/source/_posts/2011-11-26-when-refactoring-isnt-refactoring.markdown

 A git commit hash is not just based on the changes to the code, although that's often how people think about it.
-This hash is based on many things, including the changes to the code and the tip of the branch that the change is being comitted to.
+This hash is based on many things, including the changes to the code and the tip of the branch that the change is being committed to.
 From the viewpoint of the version control system, this parent commit can be treated as a point in time.